Unleash/unleash-client-node/README.md

   const variant = unleash.getVariant('app.ToggleY');
 });
 ```
 Be aware that the `initialize` function will configure a _global_ Unleash instance.
 If you call this method multiple times the global instance will be changed.

 #### Constructing the Unleash client directly

-If you prefer to construct the Unleash instance yourself rather than using the global `initialize` method you can do so e.g.:
+You can also construct the Unleash instance yourself instead of via the `initialize` method.

+**Important:** When using the Unleash client directly, you **must** handle errors yourself.
+Do this by attaching an event listener to the `error` event, as shown in the example below.
+If you don't do this, your application may crash either on startup or at runtime if it can't reach the Unleash server or if it encounters other errors.

 ```js
 const { Unleash } = require('unleash-client');